Skip to content ↓

 Continue the good habits formed during Key Stage 3!

 Read the texts that they are studying.
-Ask them questions and test them on their knowledge of content, character and quotation from the key texts.
-Share newspaper and magazine articles with them to keep them interested and engaged in the world around them.
-They are going to be asked to engage in challenging ideas and must have something to say about them.
+Ask them questions and test them on their knowledge of content, character and quotations from the texts.
+Share newspaper and magazine articles to keep them interested and engaged in the world around them.
+They are going to encounter challenging ideas and must have a perspective.
 Furthermore, talk to them about why a piece of writing is successful; encourage them to evaluate the things that they see, hear and read.
 They must be able to recognise the bias in what is being presented to them in order to become successful readers and writers.